7Cedars/cyfrin_updraft/code_hawks_first_flights/2024-07-Mondrian-Wallet_v2/audit_data/findings.md

 In short, for ZKSync to work properly, each transaction that is executed needs to have a unique (sender, nonce) pair.
 The `MondrianWallet::validateTransaction` function ensures this invariance holds, by increasing the nonce with each validated transaction.

-Usually, the bootloader of ZKSync will always call validate before executing a transaction and check if a transaction has already been executed.
+Usually, ZKSync's bootloader of calls validate before executing a transaction and checks if a transaction has already been executed.
 However, because in `MondrianWallet2` the owner of the contract can also execute a transaction, they  can choose to execute a transaction multiple times - irrespective if this transaction has already been executed.

 ```javascript
   function executeTransaction(bytes32, /*_txHash*/ bytes32, /*_suggestedSignedHash*/ Transaction memory _transaction)
 ```

-**Impact:** As the owner of `MondrianWallet2` can execute a transaction multiple times, it breaks of a fundamental invariant of ZKSync: the uniqueness of (sender, nonce) pairs.
+**Impact:** As the owner of `MondrianWallet2` can execute a transaction multiple times, it breaks a fundamental invariant of ZKSync: the uniqueness of (sender, nonce) pairs.
 It can potentially have serious consequences for the functioning of the contract.

 **Proof of Concept:**
 1. A user creates a transaction to mint usdc coins.